masmerise/livewire-toaster/README.md

 }
 ```

-If you need fine-grained control, you can always use the `PendingToast` class directly to which `Toaster` proxies its calls to:
+If you need fine-grained control, you can always use the `PendingToast` class directly to which `Toaster` proxies its calls:

 ```php
 use MAS\Toaster\PendingToast;